Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   is_nation_ally_spawning_requiring_public_status: 'false'
   # If non zero it delays any spawn request by x seconds.
   teleport_warmup_time: '0'
+  # When set to true, if players are currently in a spawn warmup, moving will cancel their spawn.
+  movement_cancels_spawn_warmup: 'false'
+  # When set to true, if players are damaged in any way while in a spawn warmup, their spawning will be cancelled.
+  damage_cancels_spawn_warmup: 'false'
   # Number of seconds that must pass before a player can use /t spawn or /res spawn.
   spawn_cooldown_time: '30'
+  # Decides whether confirmations should appear if you spawn to an area with an associated cost.
+  spawn_warnings: 'true'
   # Number of seconds that must pass before pvp can be toggled by a town.
   # Applies to residents of the town using /res toggle pvp, as well as
   # plots having their PVP toggled using /plot toggle pvp.